 The department's Recruiting Unit participates in multiple events throughout the year.
+The Recruiting Unit visits several Historically Black Colleges and Universities and Hispanic Serving Institutions to foster relationships and educate their students about opportunities at the FWPD.
 FWPD recruits at community events, colleges, and career fairs across the country.
 In addition to face-to-face recruitment, the department uses social media advertising and other creative methods to attract civic-minded individuals to our organization.
+FWPD implemented the Be the Change initiative to assist interested individuals throughout the recruitment application, testing, and physical assessment process.